Are you a property owner looking to hire the right commercial leasing team for your property?

 What Is a Commercial Leasing Broker?

-A commercial leasing broker, sometimes called a project leasing broker, landlord broker, or agency broker, represents the owner or landlord of a commercial property in a real estate transaction.
+A commercial leasing broker, also known as a project leasing broker, landlord broker, or agency broker, serves as the representative for the owner or landlord in commercial property transactions.

 What Does a Project Leasing Broker Do?